Pylons/pyramid/docs/narr/handlers.rst

    :term:`url dispatch`.
 The concept of a view handler is analogous to a "controller" in Pylons 1.0.

-The view handler class is initialized by :mod:`pyramid` in the same manner as a view class.
+The view handler class is initialized by :app:`Pyramid` in the same manner as a view class.
 Its ``__init__`` is called with a request object (see :ref:`class_as_view`) when a request enters the system which corresponds with a view handler registration made during configuration.
 A method of the view